sterlingwes/unocha-flashes/parsed/westbank-casualties.md

 ### Violence and casualties (West Bank)

 * Since 7 October, 278 Palestinians, including 70 children, have been killed in the West Bank, including East Jerusalem.
 Additionally, two Palestinians from the West Bank were killed while carrying out an attack in Israel on 30 November.
 Of those killed in the West Bank, 268 have been killed by Israeli forces, eight by Israeli settlers and another two either by forces or settlers.
 This toll represents more than half of all Palestinians killed in the West Bank this year.
-With a total of 477 Palestinians killed in the West Bank, 2023 is the deadliest year for Palestinians in the West Bank since OCHA began recording casualties in 2005. ((69 for #2))
+With a total of 477 Palestinians killed in the West Bank, 2023 is the deadliest year for Palestinians in the West Bank since OCHA began recording casualties in 2005. ((92 for #2))

 * Since 7 October, four Israelis, including three members of Israeli forces, have been killed in attacks by Palestinians in the West Bank, including East Jerusalem.
 An additional four Israelis were killed in an attack by Palestinians from the West Bank in West Jerusalem (one of the four was killed by Israeli forces who misidentified him). ((75 for #3))

 ### Displacement (West Bank)

+* Another 68 Palestinians, including 34 children, have been displaced following the demolition of 16 homes on punitive grounds since 7 October.
+The same number of homes were punitively demolished in the first nine months of the year.
+The Human Rights Committee, in its review of the fourth periodic report of Israel, in 2014, concluded that punitive demolitions are a form of collective punishment and as such are illegal under international law. ((99 for #4))

 ---